AndreHoeh/AndreHoeh/README.md

-- 👋 Hi, I’m @AndreHoeh
+- 👋 Hi, I’m @AndreHoeh and this is my github page.
+A graveyard for things I'll never use again but once thought are really smart.
 - 👀 I’m interested in Game Development and Embedded Systems
 - 🌱 I’m currently learning C++